MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ### Key features

-**Water Cooler Home Page**: Browse existing rooms where team members are interacting in existing conversations with certain people or topics of interest.
+**Water Cooler Home Page**: You can browse existing rooms where team members are interacting in existing conversations with certain people or topics of interest.
 Active conversations on the **Home Page** show a room name, short description, call duration, and room image.

 ![Water Cooler Home Page](../assets/images/home-page.png)